The essential guide to Newport Beach

 Best bars in Newport Beach

 In Newport Beach, more champagne is consumed per capita than anywhere else in the US, so it’s only polite to follow their lead.
 The best place to go for a glass is Topside at Lido House – it’s the only rooftop bar in the city, with great views of the ocean and a cosy little seating area inside a lighthouse tower.
-They also have their own signature champagne blend from Piper Heidsieck.
+They also have their own signature champagne blend from Piper-Heidsieck.

 On Balboa Island, Huskins is a small-batch coffee shop with an airy, Parisian vibe; their cold brew hits the spot on a sunny day.
 This is California, so you will probably get a craving for a green juice at some stage.
 If so, head to Porrovita near the Lido Marina Village, where you can add hemp or matcha to their “Kale-i-fornia” juice.